Nappolini/Avoova/README.md

 2. Image minification
 3. CSS minification

-Design and implement a clean and minimal UI design for the project Add JS functionality to reveal the code for each components SASS, JS and HTML Add in JS functionality for the img sliders
+1. Design and implement a clean and minimal UI design for the project with a sidebar NAV
+2. Add JS functionality to reveal the code for each components SASS, JS and HTML
+3. Add in JS functionality for the img sliders